QuantaFab Technologies

 Raman Spectroscopy

-Optical imaging captures high-resolution images of samples using visible light and microscopes, often at multiple fields of view to cover large areas.
-Image stitching combines these overlapping images into a single seamless composite, enabling detailed analysis of the full sample.
-Tools like ImageJ are then used to quantify features such as size, area, intensity, or particle count, providing a powerful, flexible platform for both qualitative and quantitative analysis in materials science, biology, and microfabrication.
+Non-destructive optical techniques like optical imaging capture high-resolution images of samples using visible light and microscopes, often at multiple fields of view to encompass large areas.
+Image stitching merges these overlapping images into a single seamless composite, allowing for detailed analysis of the entire sample.
+Tools such as ImageJ are then utilized to quantify features like size, area, intensity, or particle count, providing a robust and flexible platform for both qualitative and quantitative analysis in materials science, biology, and microfabrication.
+Additionally, Raman spectroscopy can complement these methods by offering insights into the molecular composition of the samples.

 Copyright © 2026 QuantaFab Technologies - All Rights Reserved.